izmecharr/eda-nyc-taxi-trip-duration/README.md

 - Are there geographic clusters where longer trips are more common?
 - What seasonal variations exist in this data?
 - Could the extreme outliers (like that 979.5-hour trip) reveal interesting edge cases in urban transportation?

-The beauty of exploratory data analysis is that every answer leads to new questions - and this dataset has given me plenty to think about.

 ## 📁 Project Structure